HumanSignal/label-studio/label_studio/ml/examples/huggingface/README.md

 title:
 type: blog
 order: 50
+meta_title: Chatbot and GPT-based Text Generator Tutorial
+meta_description: Label Studio tutorial for creating chatbots and GPT-based text generators with the HuggingFace Transformers Library.
 ---

 If you're going to build a new chatbot, or just want to play with GPT-based text generators, this [Machine Learning backend](https://labelstud.io/guide/ml.html) is for you!
 Powered by [HuggingFace's Transformers library](https://github.com/huggingface/transformers),